HenriqueSFernandes/cosmic_pathways/README.md

 # Cosmic Pathways

 Cosmic Pathways is a 3D web application that models the universe in an immersive and visually engaging way, merging realistic astronomical data with an artistic touch.
-This project was developed as part of the NASA Space Apps Challenge 2024 and was awarded as the winning project in Lisbon.
+This project was developed as part of the NASA Space Apps Challenge 2024 and was awarded the winning project in Lisbon.

-Here it is a 30 second demo videos that was presented in the competition (with music):
+Here is a 30 second demo video that was presented in the competition (with music):

 https://github.com/user-attachments/assets/68a6f61a-15ac-4cab-8210-c9b8ce2caab9

 ### Project Concept
 The main goal of Cosmic Pathways is to provide an interactive platform that integrates stunning imagery from the James Webb Space Telescope (JWST) with an immersive user experience.
-The project goes a step further by associating these visuals with original msuic and in the future automatically generated soundscapes.
+The project goes a step further by associating these visuals with original music and in the future automatically generated soundscapes.
 This approach creates a deeper connection between the visuals and the emotions they evoke.

 ### Features
 - **3D Universe Representation:** Explore a visually accurate model of the universe, navigating through galaxies, stars, and nebulae in a browser-based environment.